laurenceyoon/how-to-organize-ismir/chairs-scientific-program/README.md

 - Manage paper submissions, reviews, and selections for the main program.
 - Build a balanced schedule of presentations, posters, and awards.

-## Chairs' Goal
-Scientific Program Chairs must oversee the review process, select papers, and organize sessions for maximum impact.
-Their focus is on fairness, efficiency, and integration with other program elements.

-- Define CFP and manage submission/review system.
-- Evaluate papers; select for presentation and posters.
-- Coordinate with subcommittees for awards and recognitions.
-- Build program schedule; handle author notifications and logistics.

 ## Scope & Responsibilities
 Core duties involve CFP issuance, review management, and program construction to ensure academic quality and diversity.
 Chairs handle submissions, selections, and sessions while coordinating with other chairs.